build-on-aws/content/concepts/devops-essentials/index.md

 These practices can help to improve the speed and quality of software development by allowing for fast feedback and reducing manual gates and time spent waiting.
 This can help to reduce the time required to deliver new features and improvements to users, and can make it easier to iterate and evolve software over time.

 Pipelines built using these concepts can apply to a number of things including application code, infrastructure code, security checks, and more.
 They can exist as a single pipeline, or possibly as multiple pipelines that are chained together.

+See it in action: [Big Trucks, Jackie Chan movies, and millions of cardboard boxes: How Amazon Does DevOps in Real Life](../../posts/how-amazon-does-devops-in-real-life/)

 ### Logging